ryanrestine/HackTheBox_WriteUps/Active_Notes.md

 /home/ryan/HTB/Active/active_card.png

 Ok cool, so looks like I have read access to the Replication share; let's check that out.
 For this I'm reverting back to the old-school smbclient tool to see what we can find.
-(CME has some cool ways to further check shares using the spider function, but I find smbclient easier for cases like this)
+(CME has some cool ways to further check shares using the spider feature, but I find smbclient easier for cases like this)

 Running: `smbclient //10.10.10.100/replication` and simply hitting enter in lieu of a password gets me into the share.
 After poking around a bit I found an interesting file called Groups.xml, and used `get Groups.xml` to pull the file back to my machine.
 If on the fly, you can always use `more Groups.xml` which essentially just lets you read the file stored in temporary memory in a vim-like setting, but I prefer to store files like this locally, in case I need to revisit them.